- Bow Valley Insider

 Employers in the Bow Valley are ramping up hiring ahead of the summer tourism season, but say a tighter labour pool and rising housing costs are making it increasingly difficult to fill positions.

-The hiring push comes as the Job Resource Centre hosts its annual spring job fairs, which connect workers with employers in Banff and Canmore ahead of the summer tourism season.
+The hiring push comes as the Job Resource Centre finished their annual spring job fairs last week, which connect workers with employers in Banff and Canmore ahead of the summer tourism season.

 At one Canmore-based employer, demand for staff is already higher than last year.